A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Introduction

 \section{Introduction}

 Cooperative relaying is an efficient technique to combat fading and path-loss effects in wireless systems.
 It enables multiple nodes to create virtual multiple-input multiple-output (MIMO) configurations in order to provide spatial transmit and/or receive diversity to single-antenna destinations \cite{LAN}.
-Traditional cooperative systems are characterized by the half-duplex constraint that relay nodes cannot receive and transmit data simultaneously, a fact that results to bandwidth loss.
-In order to overcome this bandwidth limitation, several techniques have been proposed in the literature \cite{DIN}.
-Among them, the successive relaying scheme in \cite{FAN} incorporates multiple relay nodes and proposes a transmission overlap (source-relay, relay-destination) in order to mimic an ideal full-duplex transmission.
-However, this scheme refers to scenarios with a long distance between the relays and thus inter-relay interference is not considered.
-An extension of this work is discussed in \cite{chao_ISIT}, where the authors consider that IRI is strong (co-located or clustered relays) and can always be decoded at the affected nodes; this decoded IRI is exploited in a superposition coding scheme that significantly improves the diversity-multiplexing tradeoff (DMT) performance of the system.
-On the other hand, relay selection has been introduced as a promising practical solution that achieves full diversity by keeping the implementation complexity low.
-In earlier works in which relays were assumed to lack data buffers, relay selection was mainly based on the max-min criterion and its variations (see, for example, \cite{BLE,KAR,KRI_minmax, BLE1} and references therein).
-As a result, based on either proactive or reactive criteria, the relay that received the source signal is the same with the one that is subsequently forwarding the signal towards the destination.
+Traditional cooperative systems are characterized by the half-duplex constraint that relay nodes cannot receive and transmit data simultaneously, a fact that results in bandwidth loss.
+In order to overcome this bandwidth limitation, several techniques have been proposed in the literature (see, for example, \cite{DIN}).
+Among them, the successive relaying scheme in \cite{FAN, chao_ISIT} incorporates multiple relay nodes and proposes a transmission overlap (source-relay, relay-destination) in order to mimic an ideal full-duplex transmission.
+When IRI is strong (in co-located or clustered relays) it is assumed that it can always be decoded at the affected nodes; this decoded IRI is exploited in a superposition coding scheme that improves the diversity-multiplexing tradeoff (DMT) performance of the system.
+Regarding the DMT of successive relaying, the authors in \cite{WIC_TCOM} have proved that when perfect decoding at the relays takes place a 3X1 multiple-input single-output (MISO) DMT performance can be achieved.
+On the other hand, relay selection has been introduced as a spectrally efficient solution that achieves full diversity by requiring only one additional orthogonal channel.
+In addition, it reduces the complexity of the network since multi-relay schemes rely on distributed space-time codes and the coordination needed among the relays \cite{BLE}.
+In earlier works, in which relays were assumed to lack data buffers, relay selection was mainly based on the $\max-\min$ criterion and its variations (see, for example, \cite{BLE,KAR,KRI_minmax, BLE1} and references therein).
+As a result, based on either proactive or reactive criteria, the relay that received the source signal is the same as the one that is subsequently forwarding the signal towards the destination.
+A variation of those schemes have been proposed in \cite{IKKI_TCOM} where incremental best relay selection was studied.
+In that case, the direct source-destination link is available and the best relay among the available ones participates in the transmission only when the destination sends a negative acknowledgment.